seanslma/maki/Python/Polars/Parquet.md

 ```

 **performance benchmark** (parquet without index 40 MB)
+- file size is similar to without category
-Best to save parquet file with category and read it with pandas.
+- best to save parquet file with category and read it with pandas.
 ```
     String                                                 Category
     all    filter_string + columns  filter_date + columns  all    filter_category + columns  filter_date + columns